Weekdays at 6 PM on HPR-2

 Evening Concert gives listeners a chance to unwind through the pau hana hours.
-You'll enjoy classic performances, along with weather updates and musical birthdays and anniversaries.
+You'll enjoy classic performances, along with weather updates, Garrison Keillor's Writer's Almanac, and reports from the McDonald Observatory in Austin on what's up in our night sky.

 Craig got his start in radio as a news reporter and announcer on Hawaiʻi Public Radio and has filed stories for many national radio programs, including National Public Radio, Public Radio International, and Voice of America.
 Off the public radio airwaves, he’s written for Hawaii Business magazine and was assistant editor for Pacific Islands Report at the East-West Center.